oracle/graal/truffle/docs/DSLWarnings.md

 * `truffle-unused` warnings if a DSL attribute or annotation has no effect and is recommended to be removed.

 Specific warnings can also be suppressed globally using the `-Atruffle.dsl.SuppressWarnings=truffle-inlining,truffle-neverdefault` Java compiler processor option.
+Note that also Java system properties can be used to configure the annotation processor. (e.g. by passing `-J-Dtruffle.dsl.SuppressWarnings=truffle-inlining,truffle-neverdefault` to javac)

 Suppressing a specific warning should be preferred over suppressing all warnings.
 Find the latest list of warnings in the [source code](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.dsl.processor/src/com/oracle/truffle/dsl/processor/TruffleSuppressedWarnings.java)